 The 'Shadow Dorset Council' will complete its work and cease to exist at the end of 31st March 2019.

 The 'Dorset Council' will start work on the 1st April 2019.

-The 'Local Government Boundary Commission for England' (LGBCE) has now made its final recommendations on the number of councillors that should be elected to the new authority as well as the names and boundaries of the council's new wards.
-The aim of the review is to recommend ward boundaries that will result in each councillor representing approximately the same number of voters.
-Also the aim is to ensure that the ward boundaries reflect the interests and identities of local communities, as well as promoting effective local government.
+The 'Local Government Boundary Commission for England' (LGBCE) made its final recommendations on the number of councillors that should be elected to the new authority as well as the names and boundaries of the council's new wards.
+The aim of the review was to recommend ward boundaries that would result in each councillor representing approximately the same number of voters.
+Also the aim was to ensure that the ward boundaries reflected the interests and identities of local communities, as well as promoting effective local government.

 Staff Recruitment Costs

 Hugo Mieville, the 'North Dorset Liberal Democrats' Parliamentary Spokesperson', has commented on recent announcements on the cost of staff recruitment for the 'Dorset Council'.
 He said: